-B. Release and Dismissals in the Florida AG Action and other Actions.
+B. Release of All Claims, and Dismissals in the Florida AG Action and Litigating Subdivisions' Actions.

-1. It is the intention of the Settling Parties to fully and finally resolve all Released Claims that have been or could be brought against the Releasees by Plaintiff or any Subdivision with respect to the Covered Conduct, and that the release of such Claims does not affect Plaintiff's or the Subdivisions' Claims as to any other defendant.
+1. It is the intention of the Settling Parties to fully and finally resolve all Released Claims that have been or could be brought against the Releasees by Plaintiff or any Releasor with respect to the Covered Conduct, and that the release of such Claims does not affect Plaintiff's or the Releasors' Claims as to any other defendant (except to the extent expressly stated herein, including but not limited to Claims as to Teva, Divested Actavis Generic Entities, and other Divested Entities).
+The State represents and warrants that Exhibit N contains a list of all Subdivisions.
 Plaintiff represents and warrants that it will use its best efforts to obtain a consensual release of any and all Claims involving Covered Conduct that Plaintiff and all Subdivisions, including any Litigating Subdivision or Non-Litigating Subdivision, have asserted or could assert against the Releasees.
-Regardless whether such consensual release is obtained, Plaintiff represents and warrants under this Agreement that it is exercising its authority under law to release any and all Claims involving Covered Conduct that Plaintiff and all Subdivisions, including any Litigating Subdivision or Non-Litigating Subdivision, have asserted or could assert against the Releasees.
-Plaintiff further represents and warrants that it will use all available authority to bind, and under this Agreement is exercising such authority to bind, Plaintiff and all Subdivisions, including all Litigating Subdivisions and Non-Litigating Subdivisions, regardless of whether they become Participating Subdivisions or Non-Joining Subdivisions, to the terms of this Agreement.
+Regardless whether such consensual release is obtained, Plaintiff represents and warrants under this Agreement that it is exercising its authority under law to release any and all Claims involving Covered Conduct that Plaintiff and all Releasors, including any Litigating Subdivision or Non-Litigating Subdivision, have asserted or could assert against the Releasees.
+Plaintiff further represents and warrants that it will use all available authority to bind, and under this Agreement is exercising such authority to bind, Plaintiff and all Releasors, including all Litigating Subdivisions and Non-Litigating Subdivisions, regardless of whether they become Participating Subdivisions or Non-Joining Subdivisions, to the terms of this Agreement.